mogar/spot_micro/README.md

 ## TODO:

 * test on hardware
-* document current nodes
-* clean up code
 * make sure nodes/processes finish cleanly on ctl-c
 * decide on test features for all spot servos
 * electronics diagrams